Boussau/boussau.github.io/tutorials/TP7_RelaxedClock/index.md

 moves.append(mvNodeTimeSlideUniform(timetree, weight=20))
 moves.append(mvSubtreeScale(timetree, weight=4))
 ```
-Note that we have no move on the tree topology (since the topology is fixed).
+Note that we have no move on the tree topology (since we want to fix the topology).

 For the monitoring streams, we can record the parameters and the trees, while printing the clock rate, the transition-transversion ratio and the equilibrium GC content onto screen:
 ```